-Are employees your greatest defense or your biggest vulnerability?
-With 94% of organizations suffering a data breach over the past 12 months, it’s a question IT leaders across all industries that work with sensitive data should be asking themselves.
+Are employees your greatest defence or your biggest vulnerability?
+With 94% of organisations suffering a data breach over the past 12 months, it’s a question IT leaders across all industries that work with sensitive data should be asking themselves.

 And it’s the question we’ve decided to answer with this year’s Insider Data Breach Survey.
 We’ve spoken to 500 IT leaders and 3,000 employees to bring you the latest statistics around insider risk, as well as a selection of real-life stories from the people affected by data breaches.
 You’ll also hear the latest cybersecurity advice from industry experts and Egress analysts.

 As we move into the second half of 2021, you need to have a strong strategy in place to deal with insider risk.
 Download your report to keep here for the best starting point.